eclipse-rap/org.eclipse.rap/releng/org.eclipse.rap.examples.build/README.md

 RAP demo projects.
 As a default it uses the p2 repositories that are created from the nightly RAP and RAP incubator builds (see below).

-    mvn -e clean install
+    mvn -e clean verify

-At the moment it generates three .war files that can be deployed in any web container: controlsdemo.war, rapdemo.war, workbenchdemo.war.
+At the moment it generates three .war files that can be deployed in any web container: controls.war, rapdemo.war, workbench.war.

-The RAP Examples Demo requires bundles from additional projects.
+The RAP Examples Demo (rapdemo.war) requires bundles from additional projects.
 These bundles need to be compiled externally and added to the .war file manually.

 * Google Maps:
   https://github.com/eclipsesource/rap-gmap